 A faculty member on sabbatical leave shall receive full salary for no more than one half of the contract period or half salary for no more than the full contract period.

-Any eligible faculty member may apply for a sabbatical leave by submitting a written proposal to the Professional Development, Faculty Salary, and Welfare Committee using a Sabbatical Leave Request, Summary Sheet.
+Any eligible faculty member may apply for a sabbatical leave by submitting a written proposal to the Professional Development Committee using a Sabbatical Leave Request, Summary Sheet.
 Acceptable proposals will be those for substantial research, writing, continuing education, or other activities or professional growth and development for the faculty member, which will also be of benefit to the University.
-Such proposals must include in detail the statement of purpose, objectives or goals, rationale with explanation of how leave would assist you professionally, program design and activities, timetable, supporting documents and a letter from the faculty member’s Department Chair, or, if the applicant is a Department Chair, a letter from the faculty member’s College Dean or, if the applicant is a College Dean, a letter from the Provost supporting or not supporting the proposal.
+Such proposals must include in detail the statement of purpose, objectives or goals, rationale with explanation of how leave would assist you professionally, program design and activities, timetable, supporting documents and a letter from the faculty member’s Department Chair/School Director, or, if the applicant is a Department Chair/School Director, a letter from the faculty member’s College Dean or, if the applicant is a College Dean, a letter from the Provost supporting or not supporting the proposal.

 To apply for a sabbatical leave for a particular academic year, a faculty member must submit a proposal by November 15 of the preceding academic year.
 Exceptions to these deadlines may be granted by the Committee only in rare circumstances.